GAMS-dev/gamspy/docs/user/faq.rst

 Google Colab is a service that allows you to write and execute Python in your browser.
 It is developed mainly for ML/AI researchers and data scientists.
-Hence, it comes with many pre-installed packages such as TensorFlow, PyTorch etc..
-One of these packages is tensorflow-probability package that was depending on typing-extensions below version 4.6.0.
+Hence, it comes with many pre-installed packages such as TensorFlow, PyTorch etc. One of these packages is tensorflow-probability package that was depending on typing-extensions below version 4.6.0.
 Since GAMSPy depends on pydantic which requires typing-extensions above 4.6.0, pip does not know how to resolve the issue.
-This issue is already resolved by tensorflow-probability in version 0.22.1
+This issue has already been resolved by tensorflow-probability in version 0.22.1
 (check `this <https://github.com/tensorflow/probability/releases/tag/v0.22.1>`_).
 But since Google Colab still did not update the version of pre-installed tensorflow-probability, pip